ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/data-processing/chyt/cliques/controller.md

 - Start and restart Vanilla operations on the clique, if they have been terminated because of failures or maintenance works on the cluster.

 {% if audience == "internal" %}
-The system can also be integrated with IDM to [issue rights for the clique](../../../../../user-guide/data-processing/chyt/cliques/administration.md#access)).
+The system also supports integration with IDM to [issue clique permissions](../../../../../user-guide/data-processing/chyt/cliques/access.md).
 {% else %}{% endif %}

 ## Controller CLI { #cli }